lulzzz/vera/README.md

 - chains
   - Container for: `ChainDocument`
   - Partitioned on the "bucket" which is defined by the caller, for invoices this is defined by its "bucket"
+- periods
+  - Container for: `Period`
+  - Partioned on the id of the supplier

 # Deployment